clvsfd-kermit/stargazer/README.md

 ## items in this repository
 This repository contains the following:

-	- src code used in the study (edge processing device, orchestrator, & automation code)
+	- empirical src code and graphs (edge processing device, orchestrator, & automation code)
-	- study graphs
-	- dnn source code
+	- dnn source code & estimation graphs